50 THINGS TO DECLUTTER AT HOME RIGHT NOW

 Starting is often the hardest bit (of anything) but I hope these little projects will encourage and motivate you to continue.
 Decluttering skills are much like a muscle, the more you use them, the stronger they become.

 Try these small decluttering projects to help you declutter your home.
-Follow the list or pick and choose what takes your fancy at the time.
+Follow this list of 50 easy things to declutter right now one by one, or pick and choose what takes your fancy at the time.

 - Old newspapers and magazines